 Time: 56-minutes

-Along with the much-loved sunflower, Alan’s Flower Farm has a variety of flowers for you to cut and bring home.
+Along with the much-loved sunflower, Alan’s Flower Farm has a variety of NJ flower fields for you to explore, grab your favourite cuts and take them home.
 The flowers include lavender, dahlias, peonies, and hydrangeas.

 However, flower picking isn’t always available as it depends on the availability of flowers.
 If this is the case, they provide exquisite bouquets of mixed flowers to be purchased.